LylChun/EPGminer/README.md

 The other major function of the package epgminer is the ability to generate visuals.
 The plotting functions are all in the format plot\_x where x denotes the type of plot.
 The types of plots currently supported
-are: voltage time series, labeled waveform, Fourier transformed data, frequency bar plot, and two types of pie charts.
+are: voltage time series, labeled time-series, Fourier transformed data, frequency boxplot, and two types of pie charts.

 ## Installation